 Don’t try to please everybody (pro-tip in 2021: you probably wouldn’t be able to, if you tried lol!)
 A certain level of controversy drives engagement on social media, and controversy only begins when you’re able to state what you truly and passionately feel about a certain subject — and generate honest reactions and shares from your social audience.

 According to psychologist Paul Ekman, one of TIME Magazine’s top 100 influential people of the 21st century, there isn’t any “definitive list” to people’s emotions, but they tend to gravitate towards one of these six categories:

 (Our own suggestion: We’d add a 7th emotion, “Humor,” to that list.
 People will always love and share things that are genuinely hilarious.)
 The point is to fine-tune your messaging and visuals so they produce these types of reactions in your audience.

 Be smart about it.
 Obviously, you don’t want to be there saying to yourself, “How can I do my absolute, deliberate best to make people mad online?”
 Nothing good comes from that.
-But don’t be afraid to say things that might get people disagreeing with you.
-The takeaway is that you, as a video creator, need to create content that produces an emotional response in your audience.
+But don’t be afraid to say things that might get people to disagree with you.
+The takeaway is that you, as a video creator, need to create engaging content that produces an emotional response in your audience.
 And the only way you can produce that effect is by being passionate yourself.